thm-mni-ii/PHP-Parser/README.md

 }
 ```

-The top-level __PHPParser__ performs an parse on a whole script.
+The top-level __PHPParser__ parses a whole PHP-Script.
 The result is an instance of __PHPParser.Success__ or __PHPParser.Failure__.

-__PHPParser.Success__ only contains the parsed result. __PHPParser.Failure__ contains additional information about the error.
+__PHPParser.Success__ contains the abstract syntax tree. __PHPParser.Failure__ contains additional information about the error.
 If you need further error information, take a look at the _failure_-member.
 FastParse provides additional methods to present the origin of the parse-error.

-If you want to parse an specific element of the programing language, you can call _parse_ on any parser in the package parser.

 ## Project Structure